rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 function TodoItem() { ... }
 {{< /highlight >}}

-There are React.createClass, React ES6 class components and functional stateless components.
+There is React.createClass, React ES6 class components and functional stateless components.
 React components evolved from the former one to the latter one.
 Nowadays, only React ES6 class components and functional stateless components are used.
-So when to use which component declaration?
+So when do you use which component declaration?

 Functional stateless components have no lifecycle methods and thus no state at all.
 They are only functions that take state as input and have elements as output.